iconic photographer derek ridgers on how to take a great image

 Derek Ridgers's new book draws on the photographer’s lesser known archive of rock photography, featuring iconic images of Damon Albarn, Neneh Cherry, Nick Cave, Snoop Dogg, and more.

 Robbie Williams by Derek Ridgers

-Forty years after documenting the emergence of punk and Derek Ridgers is still happy to discuss the images he must have been asked about a hundred times (maybe less, maybe more).
+40 years after documenting the emergence of punk and Derek Ridgers is still happy to discuss the images he must have been asked about 100 times (maybe less, maybe more).

-“I never get bored talking about my favourite subject,” he says.
+“I never get bored talking about my favorite subject,” he says.

 Derek got his start in photography when he was encouraged to take a camera home while working for an advertising company in his early 20s.
 “I’d snap away wherever I happened to be,” he says.
 “If I went to a club, I’d stand and wait by the stairwells or by the toilet.
 I wouldn’t be in the middle of the crowd.
 I’d just observe for a while, and the people who wanted to be photographed would eventually gravitate over.”

 He describes how in a club of 500, there might only be 10 great looking people.
 “I’d photograph those 10 and they’re the ones that people remember,” he describes today.
 “They don’t remember people like me, in an open neck shirt and a pair of jeans.
 But there were usually quite a few of them too.”

 As his reputation grew, so too did his editorial commissions.
 Damon Albarn, Shane MacGowan, Neneh Cherry, Nick Cave, Snoop Dogg.
 Derek refers to this period of life as his “other photographic odyssey,” a 20 year stretch during which his work changed from documenting the scenes that existed in dark London nightclubs, to the world-famous musicians soundtracking them.
 Not that it was always easy.